 What then do we do about those who have moved on, out of our homes, and who may have strayed away from the Gospel?
 Even if we were perfect parents who taught and followed these key parenting principles closely, some of our children may still stray from the Gospel path.
 What then?
 Do we just give up on them and hope they will come back?
 No, we do not give up on them.
 Never!
 As responsible adults themselves, some of our children may choose to move on, even after we as parents have done our best in the home.
 No one is perfect!
 Certainly not us; and certainly not our children.
 But parenting should not end there.
 Although we may become less involved overtime, parents still carry a lifelong moral commitment to their children.
 “We are never released from being a parent.”

 Now, if you have “less active” children, please do not agonize excessively over what you think were your failings (or theirs).
 Instead, continue always to love them and make sure they know you love them, regardless of their situation!
 We may not approve of their decisions and actions, but we can still love them as our children and as individuals.
-Like many others, I have personally experience the heartbreaking feelings of a child distancing himself from the Gospel.
+Like many others, I have personally experienced the heartbreaking feelings of a child distancing himself from the Gospel.
 I have also felt the joy of his “coming to himself” (Luke 15:17) and returning to full fellowship with the saints.
 So, be patient and forgiving.
 Try very hard not to be critical.
 Stridently avoid sarcasm and harsh criticism.
 That is NOT the right reaction to their behavior.
 It will only push them away.
 We must “…labor long and unceasingly, with patience, and forgiveness, and prayerful determination.”
-And, never give up on them!
+And never give up on them!
 Love them and be an example of a true Disciple of Jesus Christ.
 Remember, our Heavenly Father knows us, He knows our struggles, and He still loves us.
 Like Him, we too should continue to love and encourage our children.

 In time, like the prodigal son (Luke 15:17-18), our wayward children may “come to themselves” and return.
 After all, we are all on this same journey together trying to follow the Doctrine of Christ and the Doctrine of the Great Plan of Salvation.
 Life is a learning journey; and by nature, our children are good!